 The Great Grill Debate: Charcoal vs. Gas

-The outdoor cookout season is just about here, and we can almost taste the flame-broiledness.
-But, if the warm spring has you drooling to buy a new grill, you may want to hold off just a bit.
-As we mentioned in our April Buying Guide, the best grill deals start around June, and really start smoking in July.
+The outdoor cookout season is just about here; we can almost taste the flame-broiledness!
+But, if the warm spring has you drooling to buy a new grill, you may want to hold off just a bit longer as the best grill deals begin in June, and really start smoking in July.

 Ideally though you should start doing your research now, so when the hottest grill deals do start rolling in, you'll be ready to pounce.
-To help you get pick the perfect grill for your outdoor-cooking needs, we'll explore the charcoal vs. gas grill debate, look at the cost of both, and weigh a number of grilling variables.
+To help you pick the perfect grill for your outdoor cooking needs, we'll explore the charcoal vs. gas grill debate, look at the cost of both, and weigh a number of other grilling variables.

 Grill Cost